developer-zebra/developer-zebra-site/src/mx/4-4/security/devadmin/index.md

 Description:

->Android devices have a feature called the Unknown Sources Option that controls whether the device user is allowed to install applications (APK files) that originate from "unknown" sources, by which is meant "anywhere other than the Google Play Store".
+>Android devices have a feature called the Unknown Sources Option that controls whether the device user is allowed to install applications (APK files) that originate from "unknown" sources, by which is meant "anywhere other than the Google Play Store."
 The primary purpose for this feature is to block "side loading" of APKs that may be risky since they did not go through the vetting process associated with posting applications on the Google Play Store.

 >For devices that have GMS (Google Mobile Services), the Android CDD (Compatibility Definition Document) requires that the Unknown Sources Option be turned off by default.
 That makes sense for such devices, since they have support for Google Play (which is part of GMS) and hence have a viable way for device users to load applications.
 Zebra Android devices that have GMS will all default the Unknown Sources Option off by default to comply with this requirement.
 The Unknown Sources Option can then be turned on to allow device users the option of side-loading applications as an alternative to using Google Play.